antononcube/RakuForPrediction-book/Articles/Introduction-to-Data-Wrangling-with-Raku.md

-**Remark:** As it can be seen in the (long) presentation recording ["Multi language Data Acquisition Conversational Agent (extended version)"](https://www.youtube.com/watch?v=KlEl2b8oxb8), a Raku data acquisition conversational agent is going greatly leverage and utilize Raku data wrangling capabilities.
+**Remark:** As it can be seen in the (long) presentation recording ["Multi language Data Acquisition Conversational Agent (extended version)"](https://www.youtube.com/watch?v=KlEl2b8oxb8), [AAv6], a Raku data acquisition conversational agent can greatly leverage and utilize Raku data wrangling capabilities.

 ------